ruheni/knucklebones/README.md

 It can be played by two users on the same device.

+The app could be used both on desktop and mobile.

 ## Stack

 To develop the app I used the [T3 Stack](https://create.t3.gg/), bootstrapped with `create-t3-app`.